 The Company's shares of redeemable convertible preferred stock ("Preferred Stock") do not have a mandatory redemption date and are assessed at issuance for classification and redemption features requiring bifurcation.
 The Company presents as temporary equity any stock which (i) the Company undertakes to redeem at a fixed or determinable price on the fixed or determinable date or dates; (ii) is redeemable at the option of the holders, or (iii) has conditions for redemption which are not solely within the control of the Company.
 The Company's Preferred Stock is redeemable upon a deemed liquidation event which the Company determined is not solely within its control and thus has classified shares of Preferred Stock as temporary equity until such time as the conditions are removed or lapse.
-Because the occurrence of a deemed liquidation event is not currently probable, the carrying values of the shares of Preferred Stock are not being accreted to their redemption values.
-Subsequent adjustments to the carrying values of the shares of Preferred Stock would be made only when a deemed liquidation event becomes probable.
+Because the occurrence of a deemed liquidation event is not currently probable, the carrying values of the shares of Preferred Stock would be made only when a deemed liquidation event becomes probable.